Admissions FAQs

 Application + admission questions

-The application deadline for both an international applicant and domestic applications is December 02.
+The application deadline for both an international applicant and domestic applications is December 01 most years; please consult the admissions portal for our graduate degree programs to receive the most current application deadline.

 We rarely admit M.A.–only students to the graduate program.
 Students who are just finishing a B.A. are urged to apply directly to our Ph.D. program, even though they will earn an M.A. degree on their way to their Ph.D.